documentcloud/documentcloud/app/views/help/help_center_drafts/files/uploading_documents.md

 # Uploading Documents
 As a DocumentCloud user, you'll want to build a collection of files to research, analyze, annotate and publish with our embeds.
-Fortunately, uploading files -- whether you have a handful or several thousand -- is easy.
+Fortunately, uploading files—whether you have a handful or several thousand—is easy.

 ## Upload via the Workspace
 There are two ways to upload in the workspace: